giantswarm/rfc/classify-cluster-priority/README.md

 - Customers that already have a classification scheme implemented should be encouraged to also implement the system proposed here.
 Several systems can co-exist side by side, however in that case Giant Swarm staff will be instructed to consider the system described here as the authoritative one.

-- The label, by default, has no effect on monitoring, alerting, support, usage cost etc. of the cluster.
+- The label, by default, has no effect on monitoring, alerting, support, usage cost, routing priority, workload quality of service (QoS) etc. of the cluster.
+However it MAY serve as an input for such automation in the future.

 - The `kubectl gs template cluster` command SHOULD be extended to include the proposed label, with the default value being `production` and the other well-defined labels to be set via flags.
 This will help give the system more visibility and increase adoption.